-Firstly, and more commonly, leaving from Ushuaia in Argentina, South America and heading South across the Drake passage to the Antarctic Peninsular.
+Firstly, and more commonly, leaving from Ushuaia in Tierra del Fuego, Argentina, South America and heading South across the Drake passage to the Antarctic Peninsular.

-If going direct, this involves a 2 day crossing of the famous Drake Passage, and then you will have various stops at points around the peninsular – all landings are subject to weather and pack-ice permitting.
-Some trips also include stops at the sub Antarctic Islands of The Falklands and South Georgia.
+If going direct, this involves a 36 hour day crossing of the famous Drake Passage, and then you will have various stops at points around the peninsular – all landings are subject to weather and pack-ice permitting.
+Some itineraries also include stops at the sub Antarctic Islands of The Falklands and South Georgia.
 This of course takes several days longer, but I highly recommend it, as I really feel is an essential part of the whole Antarctic experience, as they are home to the amazing breeding colonies of most of the penguin species and the seabirds. ( Just imagine standing on a beach with half a million King Penguins for example!

 The Season is short – generally from late November to early February – which of course is the Polar summer.
 This makes it reasonably warm on many of the days, with daytime temps ranging from 30 – 40 deg F in the sunshine, without the wind blowing!

-There are other options, also depending on the weather, such as flights for an overnight of camping near the South Pole, and daytrips also … but in my opinion this trip of a lifetime should really be done by boat – which these days vary from 5 star luxury to fairly basic converted Russian Ice-breakers.
+There are other options, depending on the weather, such as flights for an overnight of camping near the South Pole and day-trips.
+But, in my opinion, this trip of a lifetime should really be done by boat – which these days vary from 5-star luxury to fairly basic converted Russian Ice-breakers.

 Contact us to begin a journey: +1 435-649-4655 or firstname.lastname@example.org